ncremaschini/stories/clw0pmphq000309l42ik09nfv.md

 *The only code i wrote here is the code to consume SQS from my application, no glue-code is required.*

+## Trust, but verify

+I've conducted a benchmark to verify the performance of this configuration, in terms of latency from the mutation being posted to Appsync to the message received by the client polling SQS.

 ### Key system parameters

 * Region: eu-south-1